lime-development/lime-contracts/contracts/interfaces/IMemeFactory.md

 event ERC20ImplementationUpdated(address newImplementation)
 ```

-Emitted when the implementation address is updated
+Emitted when the implementation address for ERC20 tokens is updated

 #### Parameters